Battle of Himera (480 BC): Himera campaign

-The Carthaginian camps at Himera
+Carthaginian camps at Himera

 Hamilcar spent three days reorganizing his forces at Panormus, and repairing his battered fleet.
 The Carthaginians marched along the coast to Himera, with the fleet sailing alongside, and encamped near the city.
 Theron was already present in Himera with his army, but the Greeks did not interfere with Carthaginian operations.
 The Greek allies of Hamilcar (Greeks of Selinus and Anaxilas of Rhegion) were absent – and never joined the battle.

 The city of Himera sits on top of a hill (300–400 feet high) on the western bank of the River Himera.
 The hill is steep in the northern, western and eastern sides but gradually slopes to the south.
 There are hills to the west and south of the city.
 The Carthaginians erected two camps near Himera.
 The sea camp was set to the north of Himera by the sea, surrounded by a palisade and a ditch.
 The army was billeted in a separate camp to the south on a low hill west of Himera.
 The land and sea camps were joined by siege works.

 Theron's defeat and Gelo's arrival

 It is not known if Hamilcar wished to build siege weapons at Himera or settle the issue through battle.
 After the camps were erected, the Punic ships dropped off provisions at the sea camp and were sent to Sardinia and Africa for more supplies.
-20 triremes patrolled the sea, the rest of the ships were beached in the sea camp.
+Twenty triremes patrolled the sea, the rest of the ships were beached in the sea camp.
 Himera was not fully invested – the east and south sides were open.

 Hamilcar led a picked body of men on reconnaissance mission, and defeated the Greeks in a pitched battle outside Himera.
 The Greeks blocked the west gates of Himera and their morale also fell, while the Carthaginian foragers ranged the territory of Himera.
 Theron sent messages to Gelo, who arrived with his army and encamped across the river.
 Gelon's cavalry managed to capture many of the foragers, as Hamilcar had no cavalry present to counter his moves.
-The morale in Himera improved, and the bricked up gates were cleared on Gelo's orders.
+The morale in Himera improved, and the bricked-up gates were cleared on Gelo's orders.

-The battle
+Battle

 Herodotus and Diodorus Siculus give different versions of the battle, which are hard to reconcile.
 Diodorus provides a more detailed account.